kevinwang930/kevinwang930.github.io/content/post/data/db/starrocks/backend/index.md

 **Exchange** between fragments does not go through the FE.
 A producing instance sends batches with **`transmit_chunk`** to consuming instances' brpc addresses from the fragment destinations map.
 The root fragment's **`ResultSink`** retains batches for the FE **`ResultReceiver`** to **`fetch_data`**.
 Status and profiles return on Thrift **`reportExecStatus`**.

-That FE-side deploy / fetch loop is in [cluster topology and MPP](../architecture/) §3.
+That FE-side deploy / fetch loop is in [FE query planning and the MPP path](../architecture/) §3.

 ---